bibo19842003/gerrit-document-cn-translation/rest-api-changes.md

 * a Change-Id if it uniquely identifies one change ("I8473b95934b5732ac55d26311a706c9c2bde9940")
 * a numeric change ID ("4247")

-If you need more time to migrate off of old change IDs, please see `change.api.allowedIdentifier` for more information on how to enable the use of deprecated identifiers.

 ### {change-message-id}
 ID of a change message returned in a `ChangeMessageInfo`.